 Feeling sick and nursing can be extremely tiring.
 You’ll need to look after yourself so you can best look after your baby.
 As mentioned, keep your fluid levels up, eat as much as you can and rest as much as possible for a good few days.
 Close the doors, hunker down and watch some tele with bubs on the couch.
 It’s also a good time to ‘call in the cavalry.’
 Get Grandma, Grandad, your sister, brother or a bestie in to help…whoever’s available so you can recover as fast as possible.

-Tania is wearing the 'Bamboo Long Sleeve Top' in grey.
+Tania is wearing a 'Bamboo Long Sleeve Top.'

 When it comes to medications, you can for the most part continue to feed if you need them for your condition, but it’s important to let your doctor know you’re nursing so they can ensure any medication you’re taking won't harm your baby.

 However, some medications can cause your milk supply to diminish.
 If you find yourself in this situation and want to avoid this - drink plenty of fluids, continue to breastfeed and try to limit the medications you’re on, if it’s safe to do so.
 Keep in mind though that sometimes stopping/limiting the medications you require will cause more damage to your health than it’s worth, so it’s best to weigh things up properly and figure out what is best for you and your situation.
 Sometimes the cons of not taking the medications far outweigh the pros.
 If you need the medications to stay healthy – take them!
 Formula is just fine, so don’t feel guilty if you have to pop some pills, bubs will be okay!

 At the end of the day you must always look after yourself first so you’re strong enough to look after your little one.
 Period.
 Full stop.
 Enough said.